Trees & Enumeration

 A comparison-based algorithm is one in which all decisions about the input are made solely on the basis of pairwise comparisons of the form "\(a_i \leq a_j\)?".
 The algorithm may not inspect the internal representation of keys (e.g., individual bits or digits).

 Any comparison-based sorting algorithm on \(n\) elements can be modelled by a decision tree: a binary tree where each internal node represents a comparison "\(a_i \leq a_j\)?", the left child corresponds to "yes" and the right child to "no", and each leaf represents a specific permutation of the input — the algorithm's output on that execution path.
-Since the algorithm must be able to produce every one of the \(n!\) possible permutations as output, the decision tree must have at least \(n!\) leaves.
+Since the algorithm must produce the correct sorted output for every one of the \(n!\) input permutations, distinct input permutations must reach distinct leaves; hence the decision tree has at least \(n!\) leaves.

 Theorem: Comparison-Based Sorting Lower Bound